 All programs will undergo review on the established ten-year cycle.
-Each program's review schedule may be found in the approved [Program Review Schedule](#) maintained by the Vice Provost.
+Each program's review schedule may be found in the approved Program Review Schedule maintained by the Vice Provost and located on the Program Review webpage.
 When feasible, the program reviews may coincide with state approval and/or national accreditation review.